For Admitted Students - Environmental Leadership in Hawai'i

 The BELL Hawai’i program is a physically taxing program involving significant exertion in the outdoors.
 For your safety and comfort during the program, we expect participants to fully disclose any and all pre-existing medical conditions in required medical forms.

-In an emergency, you will be transported to the hospital in Hilo or Kona.
+In a medical emergency, you will be transported to the hospital in Hilo or Kona.
 We will always be within a 1-2 hour drive from a hospital.
 For minor problems, we have a well-equipped first aid kit and staff certified in first aid, lifeguard, and emergency first responder.

 Please be aware that due to the island’s active volcano, high concentrations of volcanic gas and ash can be found in certain areas of the island.
 Those with asthma or other types of respiratory illnesses are advised to consult with a physician regarding their program participation and follow physician recommendations.
 If applicable, please come prepared with appropriate medications.